gerbera/gerbera/doc/config-import.rst

         * Optional

         Map a virtual path element.
 This allows reducing path elements or merging different sources into a common tree.
+Thema replacement is executed after calculation of virtual layout, i.e. after buildin or layout script.

             ::